foxydot/vhoto/wp-content/plugins/cookies-for-comments/readme.txt

 == Installation ==
 Copy into your plugins folder and activate.
 If you are using a caching plugin such as [WP Super Cache](http://ocaoimh.ie/wp-super-cache/) make sure you clear the cache after enabling this plugin.

+== Upgrade Notice ==

+= 0.5.5 =
+Cookie key name sanitized before the cookie is set.

 == Changelog ==

+= 0.5.5 =
+* Sanitize the cookie key before setting it.
+Props Matt Cutts and @planetzuda

 = 0.5.4 =
 * Added a rejection message for when people trip over the cookie protection.